Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 begin earning an income.

 One of the biggest advantages to learning a trade is growing industry demand.
 Skilled technicians play in important role in our world and economy, and as the older generation of technicians retires,

 a new generation of technicians trained in the latest technology will be needed to fill these openings.

 UTI graduates are blazing new trails, working with leading brands and even creating companies of their own.
 The knowledge and skills students gain at UTI provide a strong foundation they can build upon in today’s fast-paced industry.

 UTI is one of the nation’s leading providers of training for automotive, diesel, collision repair, motorcycle and marine technicians, and offers welding technology and computer numerical control (CNC) machining programs.
-In its 55-year history,
+In its 55-year-plus history,

 UTI has built relationships with industry leaders and delivers training that is aligned with employer needs.